Gorilla Game Lab: Designing digital/tangible cognitive games for zoo-housed gorillas

 Gorilla Game Lab was led by:

-- Dr. Stuart Gray (Computer Science and Centre for Innovation and Entrepreneurship) is a research associate at the University of Bristol’s Centre for Innovation and Entrepreneurship and the Department of Computer Science, where he explores tangible user interfaces in children through the use of ‘serious games’ and ‘cognitive training’.
+- Dr. Stuart Gray (Computer Science and Centre for Innovation and Entrepreneurship) explores tangible user interfaces in children through the use of ‘serious games’ and ‘cognitive training’.

-- Dr. Peter Bennett (Computer Science and Creative technologist) is a researcher and designer of novel human-computer interaction, splitting his time between being a teaching fellow at the University of Bristol, and freelance work.
+- Dr. Peter Bennett (Computer Science and Creative technologist) is a researcher and designer of novel human-computer interaction.

-- Dr. Katy Burgess (Experimental Psychology) is a senior teaching associate at the University of Bristol with expertise in human and animal learning and reasoning.
+- Dr. Katy Burgess (Experimental Psychology) has expertise in human and animal learning and reasoning.

-- Dr. Kirsten Cater (Computer Science and Centre for Innovation and Entrepreneurship) is a Reader in Human Computer Interaction at the University of Bristol working with a diverse range of users to create novel and interactive technologies to enhance people’s experiences.
+- Dr. Kirsten Cater (Computer Science and Centre for Innovation and Entrepreneurship) works with a diverse range of users to create novel and interactive technologies to enhance people’s experiences.

 As the project developed, it gained interest from more students and academics.
 Three Masters students have developed their own projects to support Gorilla Game Lab, and a PhD project emerged from the research.
 Two new researchers have established a relationship with the Zoo off the back of this project, and continue researching gorilla behaviour as a result.

 Beyond the university, the project spoke to a variety of audiences.
 Academic publications Frontiers in Psychology and the journal from the Animal-Computer Interactions conference both featured articles on the team’s findings.
+An article also appeared on the DevDiscourse site.
 Elsewhere, the New York Post and Reuters were intrigued by gorillas’ ability to cheat at games, not unlike humans.